 2. Launch a blog

-A blog is a great online tool to share ideas, and is a more casual and conversational form of communication than a media publication.
+A blog is a great restaurant promotion idea to share ideas, and is a more casual and conversational form of communication than a media publication.

 To build your readership, share recipes, cooking ideas, and food photos all while promoting your food and restaurant.
 You can also send blog articles to people who subscribe to your newsletter.